-While we do our best to help defendants through this forum and our website, we have to be careful what information we disclose.
-I am not talking about client confidentiality which is, of course, assured, but there is an issue when it comes to tactics and strategy.
+While we do our best to help defendants through the All About Debt forum and our website, we have to be careful what information we disclose.
+We are not talking about client confidentiality which is, of course, assured, but there is an issue when it comes to tactics and strategy.

-For example, we know for a fact that debt purchasers use the sites.
+For example, we know for a fact that debt purchasers watch and sometimes even post on debt forums.
 On more than one occasion, creditors have threatened to report us to our regulators regarding posts we have published, which they consider to be damaging to them.
 We have had cases where creditors have turned up at court with printouts of our defendants’ posts on other internet forums, and used such information against our client, albeit unsuccessfully.
 For this reason, you also need to be careful when divulging case specific information.
 There is another internet forum, which does encourage users to post detailed information online.
 We do not agree with this approach, and no longer post on that forum.

 Jo in particular, has been involved in Consumer Credit cases for many years and was involved in the ‘birth’ of the move towards fighting the creditors and debt purchasers.
 Years ago, it was possible to instigate claims in Consumer Credit debts.
 However, as this practice became more widespread, claims management companies started springing up, to take advantage.
 Unfortunately, as they increased the volume of cases being handled through mass publicity, standards fell, and poor cases went to court and were badly argued resulted in binding decisions.
 This meant that legitimate solicitors were no longer able to help debtors in this way.